 The first step in using banded oscillators is to identify the upper and lower bands that mark the extremities.
 For RSI, anything below 30 and above 70 represents an extremity.
 For the Stochastic Oscillator, anything below 20 and above 80 represents an extremity.
 We know that when RSI is below 30 or the Stochastic Oscillator is below 20, an oversold condition exists.
 By that same token, when RSI is above 70 and the Stochastic Oscillator is above 80, an overbought condition exists.
 Identification of an overbought or oversold condition should serve as an alert to monitor other technical aspects (price pattern, trend, support, resistance, candlesticks, volume or other indicators) with extra vigilance.

 The simplest method to generate signals is to note when the upper and lower bands are crossed.
 If a security is overbought (above 70 for RSI and 80 for the Stochastic Oscillator) and moves back down below the upper band, then a sell signal is generated.
 If a security is oversold (below 30 for RSI and 20 for the Stochastic Oscillator) and moves back above the lower band, then a buy signal is generated.
-Keep in mind that these are the simplest methods.

 We can also see that much of the upside for the stock occurred after the Stochastic Oscillator advanced above 80 (thin red lines).
 The green circle in August shows a buy signal that was generated with three separate items: one, the oscillator moved above 20 from oversold conditions; two, the oscillator moved above its 3-day MA; and three, the oscillator formed a positive divergence.
 Confirmation from these three items makes for a more robust signal.
 After the buy signal, the oscillator was in overbought territory a mere 4 days later.
 However, the stock continued its advance for 2-3 weeks before reaching its high.